Lodgings in Minnesota state parks

 St. Croix State Park also has six cabins with half-baths and kitchenettes that sleep two, $75, that are open from mid-May to mid-September.

-Wild River's guesthouse has two bedrooms and a wood-burning fireplace and sleeps eight (four or six are a better fit), $110.
-For more, see Snug on the St. Croix.
+Near Taylors Falls, Wild River's guesthouse has two bedrooms and a wood-burning fireplace and sleeps six, $120.

 Bear Paw housekeeping cabins sleep four and have a toilet but